brooke-ec/poetry-templating/README.md

 __version__ = "${pyproject.tool.poetry.version}"
 ```

-When built, the slot will be replaced with the `tool.poetry.version` property from `pyproject.toml`, for example:
+When evaluated, the slot will be replaced with the `tool.poetry.version` property from `pyproject.toml`, for example:

 ```py
 __version__ = "1.2.3"